SherineAwad/multiomicsGRN/devREADME.md

-# Clustering and Visualization Step in scRNA-seq
+# Preprcessing of scRNA part: Clustering and Visualization
 ## Overview

 This step performs **cell-level preprocessing, dimensionality reduction, clustering, and visualization** for single-cell RNA-seq data.